paketo-buildpacks/paketo-website/content/docs/reference/java-reference.md

 {{% reference_exec_summary bp_name="Paketo Java Buildpack" bp_repo="https://github.com/paketo-buildpacks/java" howto_docs_path="/docs/howto/java" %}}

+The [Paketo Java Buildpack][java] allows users to create an image containing a JVM application from a precompiled artifact or directly from source.

+The Java Buildpack is a [composite buildpack][composite buildpack] and each step in a build is handled by one of its [components](#components).
+For a full set of configuration options and capabilities see the homepages for the component buildpacks.

 ## About the JVM

 The Java Buildpack uses the [BellSoft Liberica][liberica] implementations of the JRE and JDK.
 JVM installation is handled by the [BellSoft Liberica Buildpack][bp/bellsoft-liberica].
 The JDK will be installed in the build container but only the JRE will be contributed to the application image.